 The full implementation date for regions was on June 30, 2014 and 15 regions went into effect at that time.
-As of January 1, 2019, there are 14 regions.
+As of January 1, 2021, there are 14 regions.

-The bill sets out the per capita funding for FY 2014 and FY 2015.
+The Legislature set out the per capita funding for FY 2014 and FY 2015.
 In 2017, SF504 equalized levy capacity within a region but not to exceed the \$47.28 cap.
 Previously, even in a region, each county had different levy authority, and some were not able to contribute an equal amount.
 This legislation also directed regions to reduce fund balance to either 20% or 25% cash flow across fiscal years depending on their populations.
-The penalty to not meet that target threshold is reduction in levy capacity effective July 1, 2021.
+In 2019, Legislation was passed to raise the carry-over restriction to 40%.

-In 2018 the Iowa legislature passed HF 2456 which added many crisis services to the list of funding that regions had to provide for.
+In 2018 the Legislature passed HF 2456 which added many crisis services to the list of funding that regions had to provide for.
 These included services designed to keep persons with mental illness out of institutional, legal and hospital settings.
 These services are currently being designed and implemented statewide even though no additional funding authority was given to regions.